 To help solve this problem, Fresh Energy is focused on reducing emissions from both new and existing buildings in Minnesota.
 One of the ways we are doing this is by ensuring our buildings are future-proof and ready for the next generation of clean, efficient, electric heating, hot water, and cooking.
-To learn more about our other work on building codes, energy efficiency, and beyond, check out this blog.
+To learn more about our broader healthy buildings work that includes building codes, energy efficiency, and beyond, check out this blog.

 Why electric panels?